OracleFinder/CMCExternalAdapter/README.md

 # Chainlink CoinMarketCap External Adapter

-Adapter for use on Google Cloud Platform or AWS Lambda.
+Adapter for use on Google Cloud Platform, AWS Lambda or Docker.
 Upload Zip and use trigger URL as bridge endpoint.

 ## Install